micro-manager/micro-manager.github.io/_pages/Micro-Manager_Source_Code.md

 supporting files (project files, build scripts, etc.).
 To build the entire project a number of Open Source libraries and device SDKs must be installed.
 See the [build instructions](/Building_and_debugging_Micro-Manager_source_code).
-However, many taskes (creating a plugin or device adapter can be accomplished without having to build the full project from scratch).
+However, many tasks (creating a plugin or device adapter) can be accomplished without having to build the full project from scratch.

 ## Current source code